Kramin42/Kramell/dieselrobin/rules.md

 names **must** be in ALLCAPS.
 Each team also needs to pick an order of play and decide which player will start which character (once combos are assigned).

-Once you have a team name, all players must sign up in [##dieselrobin](https://webchat.freenode.net/?channels=##dieselrobin) with (use quotes if your team name has spaces):

-	$signup <team>
-	$signup "DON'T LABEL ME"

-When the combos have been assigned, each player must assign the combo they want to start on to an allcaps account with:

-	$assign <combo> <account>
-	$assign DEMo DEEPELFMONK

 ### Combo Selection

 Each player will choose one race/class combination.
 Players are